huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

    [@?RFC6335], and such a review was requested using the early allocation process [@?RFC7120] for the well-known UDP port in this document.
-Since port 853 is reserved for 'DNS query-response protocol run over TLS' consideration is requested for reserving port 953 for 'DNS query-response
+Since port 853 is reserved for 'DNS query-response protocol run over TLS' consideration is requested for reserving port TBD for 'DNS query-response
    protocol run over QUIC'.

        Service Name           domain-s